shrey0303/Expense-Tracker/README.md

     This will create a trans_split/ directory containing one file per account's transactions under the datasets folder.
 2. Run `model_selection.py` on the new generated file from the root of the repository, run `pipenv run python src/model_selection.py datasets/trans_split/` This process will take several minutes.
-Be patient.

-## Training set for the regressions
-The `trans.asc` file used was obtained from [here](https://github.com/awesomedata/awesome-public-datasets/issues/234)

-Data descriptions can be accessed [here](https://web.archive.org/web/20161019192412/http://lisp.vse.cz/pkdd99/berka.htm)

 # Points that could be improved